cleytoncarvalho/learning-gostack-gitinfos-app/README.md

 # GetInfos

-React Native project developed at the bootcamp GoStack, add GitHub users and show their favorite repositories.
+React Native project developed at the GoStack bootcamp, add GitHub users and show their favorite repositories.

 Used technologies: